eosnetworkfoundation/docs/docs/30_tutorials/40_eosio_token.md

   }
 ```

-The `open` action requires a valid authorization of the `ram_payer` and checks if the `owner` is a valid EOSIO account.
+The `open` action requires a valid authorization of the `ram_payer` and checks if the `owner` is a valid Antelope account.
 The code checks for a valid symbol.

 If all checks pass, the ‘open’ action creates a new zero balance record in the `acnts` table for the `owner` account.
 If a record already exists for the `owner`, the action does nothing.